What actually is perfect pitch – and how do I get it?

-How do I get perfect pitch?
+OK, so how do I get perfect pitch?

-According to Brady (1970), Ward and Burns (1999) and Levitin and Rogers (2005), “training that begins after the age of 9 very rarely leads to AP [perfect pitch], and there are no known cases of an adult successfully acquiring it.”
+Some people believe you can only have ‘true’ perfect pitch by being born with it.
+According to Brady (1970), Ward and Burns (1999) and Levitin and Rogers (2005), “training that begins after the age of nine very rarely leads to [perfect pitch], and there are no known cases of an adult successfully acquiring it.”

+But there is also evidence that you can develop perfect pitch without having a mystical, innate ability.
 A study carried out a few years ago at the University of Chicago tested a group of students with varied amounts of musical experience, before and after a period of pitch recognition training.

 The students showed significant improvement after the training, and those tested a few months later had retained the ability to recreate the notes, without any reference.